jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 other methods to assess risks.
 CVSS scores have practical applications across the product's supply chain, such as determining whether vulnerabilities have already been exploited and prioritizing patching efforts, and allocating time and resources more efficiently.
-CVSS is also used by ISOSAE 21434 as part of the standards risk assessment process to determine attack feasibility.
+CVSS is also used by ISO/SAE 21434 as part of the standard’s risk assessment process to determine attack feasibility.
 CVEs should also be closely monitored by fleet managers and operators.
 In addition to affecting risk assessments across the fleet, CVEs can also be considered when strategically designing the fleet composition.